ng-bao/CTF-Writeups/Wannagame2026/enum-or-exfil.md

 After that, we extracted that data and using `CyberChef` to decode them.
 <img width="1006" height="686" alt="image" src="https://github.com/user-attachments/assets/ee7f03d4-1990-4df4-83a1-b819703fde74" />

-At first glance, it seems to a garbage data, only one `ASCII` in each lines.
+At first glance, it seems to be garbage data, only one `ASCII` in each line.
 But when we combined the whole data then we got a message that looks like the password.

 Password: `sneaky_network`